Battle of St. Leonard Creek

 Imagine foreign troops have invaded your community.
 Some say that these troops have no business being here, but others are helping them by serving as spies or navigators—whether because they believe in their cause or because they are afraid, it is difficult to say.
 What would you do?
 Fight them in hopes of keeping your farm and family intact?
 Join them and pray that you have chosen the winning side?
 Jefferson Patterson Park & Museum’s new exhibit, "FARMERS, PATRIOTS and TRAITORS: Southern Maryland and the War of 1812" forces visitors to ask themselves these questions, while learning about a conflict that is so important to Maryland’s history.

-The exhibit, located in JPPM's Exhibit Barn is open Saturdays from 10 AM -4 PM and Sundays from 12 PM -4 PM, as well as during special events at the park.
-Along with informative panels, the exhibit features artifacts and images that help bring the exhibit to life such as an antique musket, and a short film providing additional War of 1812 facts. - (While visiting, check out the antique farm equipment on display in the Barn and the "12,000 Years on the Chesapeake: an Archaeological Story" exhibit!)
+The exhibit, located in JPPM's Exhibit Barn is open 12:00 - 4:00, Tuesday, Friday, Saturday and Sunday, April 1 through October 31, 2014, as well as during special events at the park.
+Along with informative panels, the exhibit features artifacts and images that help bring the exhibit to life such as an antique musket, and a short film providing additional War of 1812 facts. - (While visiting, check out the antique farm equipment on display in the Barn.)

 JPPM holds an annual War of 1812 Reenactment in September, photos of which can be found here.